Charlie Condou

-Charlie Condou, (born 8 January 1973) is a British actor, columnist and LGBT rights activist.
+Charlie Condou (born 8 January 1973) is a British actor, columnist and LGBT rights activist.
 Condou secured a series of television movie roles during his teenage years in the 1980s.
 He later had guest roles in British television series during the 1990s.
-In 2007, Condou gained wider recognition when he took the role of sonographer Marcus Dent in the soap opera Coronation Street, which he remained until 2014.
+In 2007, Condou gained wider recognition when he took the role of sonographer Marcus Dent in the soap opera Coronation Street, in which he remained until 2014.
 He also played the role of Ben Sherwood in the medical drama Holby City.
 Condou has used his fame as a platform to promote LGBT rights, becoming a patron for charities and being an advocate for same-sex parenting.

 Career

 Condou's acting career began in the 1985 American television movie, The Key to Rebecca as Billy Vandam, the young son of the main character, William, played by Cliff Robertson.
 He then appeared in the 1985 movie Exploits at West Poley at the age of twelve.
 His television career continued throughout his teens with appearances in the shows Robin of Sherwood and A Sense of Guilt.
 In 1988, Condou appeared in the television movie Every Breath You Take as a thirteen-year-old chorister.
 He worked with actress Connie Booth, who played his on-screen mother in the movie.
 He went onto secure the role of Stuart Wolvis in the six part British comedy drama series The Wolvis Family.
 The show focuses on the Wolvis' family issues, with Stuart being the problematic teenager of the family.
 He continued in his twenties, playing a variety of roles in series like Martin Chuzzlewit, Pie in the Sky, The Bill, Peak Practice, Urban Gothic, The Infinite Worlds of H. G. Wells and Midsomer Murders.
 Other roles included a guest appearances as Nino in television series Gimme, Gimme, Gimme alongside Kathy Burke, and Giles in the film Dead Babies.
 He then played the role of Auguste in the 2001 thriller film Charlotte Gray alongside Cate Blanchett.